AHMAD-DINKINS/onboard/README.md

 # Evosuite (Maven Plugin)
     - mvn evosuite:generate: this is used to generate test cases with EvoSuite.
 Tests will be generated for all classes in all submodules.
-You need to be sure the code is compiled, eg “mvn compile evosuite:generate” (mvn -Dcatch_undeclared_exceptions=false -Dclass=TestProgram evosuite:generate)
+You need to be sure the code is compiled, eg “mvn compile evosuite:generate” (mvn evosuite:generate -Dcuts=PairProgram)
     - mvn evosuite:export: the generated tests will be copied over to another folder, which can be set with the “targetFolder” option (the default value is “src/test/java”)

 # Randoop (Command Line)